 Transwestern is developing tariff language to implement the above proposals and will provide it to Staff upon completion.

-If Transwestern and Staff can reach conceptual agreement on appropriate resolution of the issues in this proceeding, Transwestern and Staff will jointly attempt to achieve a unanimous settlement.
+If Transwestern and Staff can reach conceptual agreement as discussed above, Transwestern and Staff will jointly attempt to achieve a unanimous settlement.

-The proposal outlined above is contingent on (1) development of acceptable tariff language to implement the concepts discussed, (2) completion of an acceptable offer of settlement to be filed in the referenced proceeding, and (3) Transwestern’s management approval.
+The proposal outlined above is contingent on (1) agreement on acceptable tariff language to implement the concepts discussed, (2) completion of an unanimous offer of settlement to be filed in the referenced proceeding, and (3) Transwestern’s management approval.